emiqbal/CrewCall/README.md

 It was initially pitched by Iqbal in response to his difficulties onboarding freelance crew members to his projects within a short period of time, and the amount of tedious work needed to get them started.

-The app aims to improve Producers' productivity by streamling the processes involved in forming a crew for a project.
+The app aims to improve Producers' productivity by streamlining the processes involved in forming a crew for a project.

 ## Team